borisrakovan/ds-recruitment-api/README.md

 It returns the newly created advertisement.

-`PUT /advertisements/<int:advertisement_id>` - accepts a json body with containing data of the job advertisement to update.
+`PUT /advertisements/<int:advertisement_id>` - accepts a json body with data of the job advertisement to update.
 On success returns the updated advertisement.

 `DELETE /advertisements/<int:advertisement_id>` - deletes the advertisement with the given id.
 Returns a 204 status